cxsca/sca-agent/tests/README.md

 # Scenario Testing
 This section will give an understanding on scenario testing in the SCA Agent

----
-####Fast Facts
+### Fast Facts

 Each Test is :
-    - A dockerized application
+* A dockerized application
-    - An isolated and has its own instance of a running SCA Agent
+* An isolated and has its own instance of a running SCA Agent
-    - Runs in parallel
+* Runs in parallel
-    - Runs in its own Jenkins node
+* Runs in its own Jenkins node
-___

 ## Tests Structure
 All the tests are located in the `tests` folder and each have its own sub-directory with the **unique** test name.
 Next we call such a directory a `{test directory}`
----

 ### Basic Structure
 Each `test folder` has its own `docker-compose.yml` , which contain an information about how to run the test